Skip main navigation

 A committee report may propose that Parliament issue a statement or adopt a position, for example regarding how the Government should proceed in implementing legislation.

-The names of all members and deputy members who have taken part in the decisive handling of a matter are listed in a committee report.
-A member can also have a dissenting view appended to a report, together with grounds and a motion for a resolution.
+The names of all members and deputy members who have taken part in the decisive reading of a matter are listed in the committee report.
+A member can also have a dissenting opinion or a protest appended to the report, together with grounds and a motion for a resolution.
+They must be based on the view the member has proclaimed during the decisive reading.

 When a committee report has been completed, preparation of the matter continues in plenary session.